thejoryle/StraightAShooter/README.md

 Welcome to my repo for my game entitled "Straight A Shooter!"

 In Straight A Shooter, you play as a college student with their final exam just around the corner.
 Study and complete assignments to prepare for your final to achieve a high grade in the end.
-(I know what you're thinking, and there are no guns or humans in this game other than the player).
+(Disclaimer: there are no guns or humans in this game other than the player).

 This game is a top-down shooter featuring:
 * a procedurally generated map